Fundrise vs Rental Property 2023

 There are just so many variables.

-With real estate crowdfunding platforms, all the guesswork is usually taken out and you will have a clear idea of your expected returns.
+With real estate investing platforms, all the guesswork is usually taken out and you will have a clear idea of your expected returns.

 From 2017 through to 2022 Fundrise has an average annual return between 5% and 23%.

 Fundrise has a good track record and currently boasts over 370,000 active real-estate investors who contribute around $7 billion in transactions and $226 million in dividends.

 Rental Property: Returns